jarviscanada/jarvis_data_eng_TristanTapson/cloud_devops/README.md

 </p>

 ## Jenkins CI/CD Pipeline
 A CI/CD pipeline is used to deploy either the dev or prod branch into its respective Kubernetes cluster.
-We made use of a Jenkins agent to create our pipeline, in which our agent used an image with azure and kubectl installed necessary to deploy the app.
+We made use of a Jenkins agent to create our pipeline, in which our agent uses an image with azure and kubectl installed necessary to deploy the app.
 A pod is create with the agent, and the app is then deployed by connecting to the Jenkins web UI and utilizing the Jenkinsfiles.

 Each Jenkinsfile contains environment variables needed to execute the pipeline, as well as the init, build and deploy stages.
 With the init stage, we simply log in to Azure using `--service-principal` alongside our environment variables.
 Next is build, where the trading application image is built from the Dockerfile in the Springboot repo, and adds it to our Azure Cloud Repository.
 Lastly, we have the deploy stage; since the tickets had us manually deploying the cluster beforehand using bash commands, we simply use `kubectl set image` here to update our images.